 Planning for a funeral is the last thing on anyone’s mind during pregnancy, but for a family who has been given a poor or fatal diagnosis it is a cruel reality.
 It can feel very unnatural to be planning such things while your baby kicks around in your belly.
-Many families choose to plan ahead of time so that they do not have to worry about preparations after the birth of their baby.
-Some families just aren’t ready to face those decisions so they wait and that is ok.
+Many families choose to plan ahead of time, so that they do not have to worry about preparations after the birth of their baby.
+Some families just aren’t ready to face those decisions during pregnancy.
+They may choose to wait, and that is also okay.
 You can plan some things ahead of time and wait on other things.
-There is no correct way to do it.
+There is no right or wrong way way to do it.

 Burial vs. Cremation

 One of the biggest decisions to make in this process is whether you will choose burial or cremation for your baby.
 Either option allows you the choice to have some type of service, if desired.
 Some parents choose cremation over burial because of the cost.
 Cremation typically costs less than a burial.
 Parents may also choose cremation because they prefer to keep their baby close to them.
 If the family has plots in a cemetery they may lean more towards burial.
 Some cemeteries even have plots available for families for free if they have lost a baby.
 If you choose to have your baby buried, some type of embalming will likely be performed, depending on the age and condition of the baby.
 Any concerns or questions you have about either can be answered by your funeral director.
 If finances are a concern, ask about programs that help to cover the cost.